 Impetigo looks unsightly, but it isn’t dangerous and doesn’t cause any lasting damage to the skin.
 However, it is highly contagious.
 A child with impetigo should be kept home from school or day care until appropriate treatment has begun.

 The sores on exposed areas are covered with a waterproof occlusive (no holes) dressing.
 Occasionally a crepe bandage may be needed to hold the dressing in place or help prevent younger children from scratching the sores.

 Incubation period of impetigo

 The incubation period is the time between being exposed to the bacteria and the development of signs and symptoms.
-The incubation period is usually one to three days for Streptococcal and four to 10 days for Staphylococcal infections.
+The incubation period is usually one to three days for streptococcal infections and four to 10 days for staphylococcal infections.

 Common symptoms of impetigo

 Common symptoms of impetigo include:

 - the skin itches and reddens

 - a collection of blisters forms, commonly around the nose and mouth

 - the blisters pop and weep a yellow, sticky fluid